ForallFramework/core.package/README.md

 * Allows packages to register specific classes as part of the core, allowing them to be accessed easily via a helper function in the global scope.
 * Comes with a small library for creating singletons.
-* Comes with a utility class that assists in including files in a safe way.
+* Comes with a  small utility library that assists in including files in a safe way and some other helpful things.

 ## Change log